d4nkf0x/AutoHotkeyAlbion/README.md

 # AutoHotkeyAlbion:
 This is for auto hotkey skills and etc.

-You can Edit the **AutoHotkeyAlbion.py** File if you need modifications
+You can Edit the **AlbionAutoHotkey** File if you need modifications
 **You need to run this as root**
 **Tested on Linux only**
 # Requirements: